lukesterlee/review-session/topic1-methods.md

 The whole point of using methods is **`reducing redundant`** and **`code reuse`**.

-Modularizing code also makes your main clean and more readible.
+Modularizing code also makes your main clean and more readible and logic becomes clear

 #### Example)